tiberlab/tibercad/manual/Sphinx/Complete/input/Atomistic.rst

 Random generation is  ruled by  a  random seed,  which is  in  general different for  each  execution.
 In  case  one  needs  to  repeat calculations  with  exactly  the  same  random  configuration,  it  is  possible  to  keep it unmodified  by  defining the  same *random_generator_seed* in  all  the executions.

 By default,  the  random alloy  structure is    built  with  an uniformly random approach.
 An option of  random  alloy  generation allows to  generate  **clustering** in  random  configuration.
-This  is  made  by  defining *clustering = true*.
+This  is  made  by  defining the atomic specie subjected to clustering with *clustering = specie_name*, e.g. *clustering = In* (by default no clustering is applied).
 In  this  way,  the  alloy  structure is  not  built  entirely with  an uniformly random approach.
 Instead,  the  formation of clusters  of  substitution  atoms (e.g. In  atoms in  InGaN  alloy) is  favoured.
 The  keyword *clustering_seeds* define the fraction (default is 0.02) of  substitution ions which  are  placed  with an uniform distribution.
 The  remaining fraction of ions  is placed with  a  higher  probability in  positions close to other  substitution ions.